genesiscommunitysuccess/docs/docs/platform-reference/authentication-and-authorisation/authorisation.md

     }
 }
 ```
-Two auth maps exist in auth-permissions.templt.xml to control row visibility of users (in auth dataserver and auth request reply) and also the generic entities.
+There are two auth maps in **auth-permissions.templt.xml** to control how users have visibility of rows (in auth dataserver and auth request reply) and also the generic entities.
 See below:

 ```xml
 <entity name="USER_VISIBILITY"
         tableName="USER"